pndurette/gh-pages-url-shortener-action/README.md

 ### Generated files

-The generated file hierarchy of is minimal.
+The generated file hierarchy is minimal.
 For instance, for a `url.yml` that might contain:

 ```yaml
 ---